Ali09-khan/Vehicle-Management/README.md

-# Project_Swe
+# Project Vehicle Management
-This is a project for class Software Engineering Lab-Section 2
+This is a vehicle management app